open2c/pairtools/README.md

     read ID, pair type, and .sam entries for each alignment);
     - print the .sam header as #-comment lines at the start of the file.

-- sort: sort pairsam files (the lexicographic order for chromosomes, the numeric order for the positions, the lexicographic order for pair types).
+- `sort`: sort pairs files (the lexicographic order for chromosomes, the numeric order for the positions, the lexicographic order for pair types).

-- merge: merge sorted pairsam files
+- `merge`: merge sorted .pairs files
-    - simple merge sort for pairsam entries;
+    - merge sort .pairs;
-    - combine the pairs headers from all input files;
+    - combine the .pairs headers from all input files;
-    - check that each pairsam file was mapped to the same reference genome index (by checking the identity of the @SQ sam header lines).
+    - check that each .pairs file was mapped to the same reference genome index (by checking the identity of the @SQ sam header lines).

-- select: select pairsam entries with specific field values
+- `select`: select pairs according to specified criteria
-    - select pairsam entries according to the provided condition.
+    - select pairs entries according to the provided condition.
 A programmable interface allows for arbitrarily complex queries on specific pair types, chromosomes, positions, strands, read IDs (including matches to a wildcard/regexp/list).
     - optionally print the non-matching entries into a separate file.

-- dedup: remove PCR duplicates from a sorted triu-flipped pairsam file
+- `dedup`: remove PCR duplicates from a sorted triu-flipped .pairs file
     - remove PCR duplicates by finding pairs of entries with both sides mapped to similar genomic locations (+/- N bp);
     - optionally output the PCR duplicate entries into a separate file.
     - NOTE: in order to remove all PCR duplicates, the input must contain \*all\* mapped read pairs from a single experimental replicate;

-- maskasdup: mark all pairs in a pairsam as Hi-C duplicates
+- `maskasdup`: mark all pairs in a pairsam as Hi-C duplicates
     - change the field pair_type to DD;
     - change the pair_type tag (Yt:Z:) for all sam alignments;
     - set the PCR duplicate binary flag for all sam alignments (0x400).

-- split: split a pairsam file into pairs and sam alignments.
+- `split`: split a .pairsam file into .pairs and .sam.

-- stats: calculate various statistics of .pairs and .pairsam files
+- `stats`: calculate various statistics of .pairs files

-- restrict: identify the span of the restriction fragment forming a Hi-C junction
+- `restrict`: identify the span of the restriction fragment forming a Hi-C junction